-Little did I know, but various instructors had checked on me over the previous 24 hours, but they had so much confidence in me that I was given a walkie-talkie and told I would be on my own unless I called with an emergency.
-I guess I was about a half mile away from base camp, but out there it felt like a vast distance.
+Little did I know, but various instructors had checked on me over the previous 24 hours, but they had so much confidence in me that originally, I was given a walkie-talkie and told I would be on my own unless I called with an emergency.
+I guess I was about a half mile away from base camp, and out there it felt like a vast distance.

 That night wasn’t too bad.
 The entire group was hoping for no rain, knocking on wood every chance we got.
 And luckily, NO RAIN!!!
 But since there were no clouds, it made the night far colder.
 So, I just put on all my layers, trying to secure all my body heat into one big cushion.
-I focused on my “scout breathing” as they had taught me in the first few days, to get proper oxygen to my brain and think clearly, as well as making my body quite warm.
+I focused on my “scout breathing” as they had taught me in the first few days, to get proper oxygen to my brain and think clearly, as well as making my body warm.
 I did shiver a bit more than the previous night, and used my backpack as a blanket, but I SUR-THRIVED THE NIGHT!!!

 Believe me when I say, the feeling of waking up that morning was by far the most rewarding feeling I will probably ever feel.
 I felt matured, I walked with my spine held straight and tall.
 I felt like I could handle anything that was thrown at me.

 All in all, this entire experience, while it was challenging, was also the most rewarding.
 It was definitely a get-out-what-you-put-in experience.
 From it, I realized how strong I truly am, the capabilities I have, and what I can accomplish by myself.
 Now I appreciate the small things, I look for the positive, and strive for excellence with everything that I do.